The Deeper Reason Behind People-Pleasing (Hint: It’s Not Just About Being Nice)

 Wanting to be liked, to keep things smooth, to avoid letting anyone down—these are deeply human instincts.
 But when they become your default, especially at the cost of your own emotional well-being, that’s often a sign of something deeper at play.

-But over time, this pattern can leave you feeling disconnected from your own needs, unclear about your identity, and quietly questioning your worth.
+Over time, this pattern can leave you feeling disconnected from your own needs, unclear about your identity, and quietly questioning your worth.

 The Link Between People-Pleasing and Self-Esteem